tonioloewald/b8r-native/README.md

 <b8r-component path="component/raw-viewer"></b8r-component>
 ```

-This example finds RAW image files using macOS's spotlight command line tools
+This example makes extensive use of shell commands to finds RAW image files
-and generates previews using the quicklook command line tools.
-It's not quite as
+using macOS's spotlight command line tools and generates previews using the quicklook
+command line tools.

-fast as purely native applications like FastRAWViewer, but it's surprisingly good.
+It's not quite as fast as purely native applications like FastRAWViewer, but it's surprisingly good.